Get the apps

 Security & Vulnerability Disclosure

-RoxyKovu LLC welcomes security research.
+RoxyKovu welcomes security research.
 This page documents how to report a vulnerability, what is in scope, what we commit to in return, and the security posture we maintain for our website and applications.
 Effective date: May 12, 2026.
 Last updated: May 12, 2026.

 Found something?
 Email Support@roxykovu.com.
 We acknowledge within 2 business days.